image-zend-blog-php-engine-security

 Back to top

-The lifecycle of PHP security issues starts with the bug report, submitted either at bugs.php.net or at security@php.net.
+The lifecycle of PHP security vulnerabilities and PHP security flaws starts with the bug report, submitted either at bugs.php.net or at security@php.net.
 (Use Security classification if you submit a PHP security issue.)
 Once the problem is reported, we evaluate it according to the rules above.
 If it indeed reproduces and is classified as a PHP security issue, we start looking for the fix.

 Most issues are fixed within weeks.
 However, some take days or longer, depending on the issue’s complexity.
 Once the fix is available, we contact the original reporter and ask them to verify the fix.
 This cooperation is very important.
 As open-source developers, our resources are limited, and we sometimes need help to cover all testing scenarios.